 Transport Scotland produces an annual publication titled 'Bus and Coach Travel' which brings together a range of bus and coach data to provide a more comprehensive and complete understanding of travel trends and behaviours across these modes.
 Data presented include DfT Scottish bus operator data, Transport Scotland concessionary bus fare data and further analysis of bus-related information collected by the Scottish Household Survey (SHS).

-The annual publication 'Northern Ireland Transport Statistics 2018-2019' produced by Department for Infrastructure in Northern Ireland contains a chapter on public transport.
+The annual statistical publication 'Northern Ireland Transport Statistics 2018-2019' produced by the Department for Infrastructure in Northern Ireland contains a chapter on public transport.

 National Statistics status